2022 Presidential Scholarships

 Awarding of endowed scholarships is made based on donor designated criteria.
 Scholarships are awarded through Student Financial Services based on recommendations from academic departments.
 All awards are disbursed to students through payment onto the student account.
 Scholarships are prorated based on the number of billing hours and the sum of all institutional gift aid is limited to the cost of tuition.

-Additional External Scholarship Opportunities
+Additional Outside Scholarship Opportunities